AleksaMCode/agents-simulation/README.md

 ```
 After that, we create a new population containg the genes of the selected agents.
 Reproduction types are stored in a variable `crossoverOption` as 1, 2 or 3, respectively.
 There is also a 4th way of reproduction (combined reproduction) which is used when `crossoverOption` is set to -1.
 Each time a new generation is created, the way of reproducing is chosen randomly between the 3 types.
 ### Normalization
 First we calculate the total amount of energy.
-We do this by mapping the `PopulationRdd` into a RDD that contains only energy values and then we reduce it to a single, double value, by adding all of the energy values.
+We do this by mapping the `PopulationRdd` into an RDD that contains only energy values.
+Then we reduce it to a single, double value, by adding all of the energy values.
 We will use `totalEnergy` to calculate normalized energy.
 Normalized energy is calculated by dividing the orignal energy with a total amount of energy.
 Sum of all normalized energies must be equal to 1.
 ```java
 double totalEnergy = PopulationRdd.map(x -> x._2._2).reduce((x, y) -> x + y);
 ```